JingyZhu/FidEx/synchronization/notes/fidelity_fixes_wayback.md

     - Remove ```var``` from ```var today = new Date()``` in s5.js
     - On Wayback
         - The same behavior seen first on 2021-Feb

+- www.osmre.gov_1
+    - Remove the CSP header in pywb src code.
+    - On Wayback
+        - The same behavior seen at least from 2022-Feb